 ViroCell Biologics Partnership and GOSH: The new partnership will address the global viral vector manufacturing bottleneck for clinical trials.
-See page xx for further information.
+See page 38 for further information.

-Collaboration with ROCHE to move GOSH closer to personalised healthcare for children: In February 2022, GOSH announced a five-year collaboration with Roche Products Limited to help establish a new Clinical Informatics and Innovation Unit at GOSH as an exemplar in the NHS.
-See page xx for further information.
+Collaboration with ROCHE to move GOSH closer to personalised healthcare for children: In February 2022, GOSH announced a five-year collaboration with on October 2021 a collaboration to work in partnership with The Royal Marsden on the shared Epic Electronic Patient Record (EPR) system was formed.
+See page 31 for further information.

+Roche Products Limited to help establish a new Clinical Informatics and Innovation Unit at GOSH as an exemplar in the NHS.
+See page 38 for further information.